History

 • HIST 448W World at War

-Students are required to take a course in Public History, which provides more diverse perspectives than learning the details of historical events themselves.
-You will have the opportunity to pick from a number of courses in Public History, with a few of them being:
+You'll be required to take a course in public history, which provides more diverse perspectives than learning the details of historical events themselves.
+You will have the opportunity to pick from a number of courses in public history, such as:

 • PHST 206 Introduction to Oral History